|Course Length:||3 Years Full-Time|

 Computing involves considerable practical activity and many classes are based in computer workshops, focusing on student activity as a means of learning.
 Theoretical concepts will then be introduced by building on solid practical activity.
 As computing professionals frequently work in teams and need to interact with users, you will be given opportunities to develop essential people skills that will complement your technical abilities.
 The University’s Virtual Learning Environment is also an integral part of our teaching methods.

-You will select from a short work placement, graduate enterprise, team project or entrepreneurship module.
-Any of these options will enhance your developing skills and confidence to assist you in acquiring short and long term employment.
+During Year 2 you will complete an employability module which will enhance your developing skills and confidence to assist you in acquiring short and long term employment.

 How will I be assessed?